rhempel/fixitinfirmware/posts/lets-be-innovative.rst

 What does this have to do with innovation?
 Both technologies had been around for a long time but induction remained a very expensive option that only a few could afford.
-As late as 2012 less than 5% of homes in the US had an inducition cooktop, but the number is changing rapidly - the acceptance has hit an inflection point.
+As late as 2012 less than 5% of homes in the US had an induction cooktop, but the number is changing rapidly - the acceptance has hit an inflection point.

 The innovation was a combination of detailed market analysis, relentless